richardghirst/PiBits/README.md

 pi-blaster creates a special file (FIFO) in `/dev/pi-blaster`.
 Any application on your Raspberry Pi can write to it (this means that only pi-blaster needs to be root, your application can run as a normal user).

-**Important: when using pi-blaster, all the pins are configured as output.**
+**Important: when using pi-blaster, all the GPIO pins are configured as output.**

 To set the value of a PIN, you write a command to `/dev/pi-blaster` in the form <channel>=<value> where <value> must be a number between 0 and 1 (included).